alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 [browser stats](http://gs.statcounter.com/#all-os-ww-monthly-201101-201112).
 HTML5 was [being finalized](https://en.wikipedia.org/wiki/HTML5#2011.C2.A0.E2.80.93_Last_Call)
-and was not yet a recommended standard.
+and was not yet a recommended standard. jQuery was without a doubt the JavaScript framework of choice.
 Node.js was at
 [version 0.6.0](https://blog.risingstack.com/history-of-node-js/).
 Meanwhile [Java 7 was just released](https://en.wikipedia.org/wiki/Java_%28programming_language%29#Versions)